symerio/neurtu/README.rst

    will be determined at runtime to mitigate the finite resolution of the timer (on Windows it's 16 ms!).
 In addition, each evaluation will be here repeated 3 times (default) to measure statistics.

-2. Similarity, the memory use can be measured with,
+2. Similarily, the memory use can be measured with,

    .. code:: python